 What kind of learning counts towards my classroom hours?

 A total of 650 hours of learning is required for a modular ATPL theory course.
 10% (65 hours) of this must be live tuition.
 This works out at a minimum of just under 22 hours per module.
-Students are able to meet the hours requirement by attending a combination of online revision weeks and live webinars.
-Please note the recorded webinars do not count towards this requirement.
+Students are able to meet the hours requirement by attending an online or in-person revision week.
+Please note that the recorded webinars do not count towards this requirement.

-How long does a distance learning course take to complete?
+How long does an ATPL distance learning course take to complete?
 Is it longer or shorter than in-person?

 This depends on how much time you can dedicate each week to your learning.
 Our online courses are fully flexible so you can study at your own pace around other commitments.
 There is no set structure, you can sit your exams once you feel ready.
 Most of our students complete their courses in around twelve to sixteen months, however, if you choose to study full-time, the course can take as little as six months.